ImYiZheng/coding-challenge/README.md

 ## Development Summary

 I write all codes in Python.

 The functions of my tool:

 1. Extract the hashtags and created_at fields from the raw JSON tweets that come from a prepared tweets file.
+2. Build a Twitter hashtag graph.
-2. Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
+3. Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
-3. Based on feature 1 and feature 2, I implement the tool in 2 ways: process pre_created local tweets and process real time tweets.
-   - Process local tweets to get performance data of the tool.
-The experiment data is about 8 seconds to parse 18729 tweets.
-   - Process real time tweets to meet higher requirement

 ## Algorithm and Data Structure
-Implement the hashtag graph with LRU algorithm and graph adjacent set.
+Implement the hashtag graph with double linked list.

 1. LRU (least recently used) algorithm: Aims to calculate the average degree with tweets in latest 60s and remove the timeout tweets.
 It also provides the edge number of every node.
    - It's implemented with HashMap and Double LinkedList.